How to Adjust Column Width Using Excel VBA (6 Methods)

 Things to Remember

-• Excel does not take any negative width.
+• Excel does not accept negative widths.

 Download Practice Workbook